 Start with short walks.
 Ten minutes after meals can help your body use glucose more effectively.

 Add a little resistance.
-Squats while holding your baby, wall push-ups, or resistance bands are great for building muscle (and muscle is your best friend for blood sugar control).
+Squats while holding your baby, wall push-ups, or resistance bands are a simple form of strength training (and muscle is your best friend for blood sugar control).

 Make it baby-friendly.
 Stroller walks, babywearing dance sessions, or gentle yoga videos at home all count.